Differences Between Devon Rex and Cornish Rex Cat: All You Need To Know

 Colouring

-• If you choose the Devon breed, they come in a wide variety of natural colours, such as
+• If you choose the Devon breed, they come in a wide variety of natural colors, such as

 1. Light purple or lilac